 Cliff Berman has performed in the Bar Show since 1985 and he has been co-head writer (with David Miller) since 2011.
-Earlier in his Bar Show run, Cliff was noted for singing a string of operatic numbers, culminating with his role as Mario Cuomo in 1994, of which Bill Zwecker, reviewing the show for the Chicago Sun Times, wrote "and the total showstopper, Clifford E. Berman as a Hamlet-esque defeated Gov. Mario Cuomo of New York singing "Arreviderci, Cuomo" with a phenomenal Luciano Pavarotti-esque voice."
-Other favorite roles include Chief Justice William Rehnquist ("Music of the Night"), Jerry Reinsdorf ("Pagliacci"), Mayor Richard M. Daley ("Figaro"), Ken Starr ("Stars"), and Stanley Tigerman ("Putting it Together") in 1989, for which Cliff won the Horse's Ass Award.
-Cliff is Senior Vice President and General Counsel of Option Care.
-In addition to being a lawyer, Cliff is also a registered pharmacist and he holds an M.B.A. from the University of Chicago.
-Cliff and his wife Lori reside in Lincolnwood and have three children, Gregory, Jeremy and Melanie.
+His favorite roles in the show have included Vladimir Putin (“To Life”), Chris Christie (“Let it Go”), Chief Justice William Rehnquist ("Music of the Night"), Jerry Reinsdorf ("Pagliacci"), Mayor Richard M. Daley ("Figaro"), Ken Starr ("Stars"), and Stanley Tigerman ("Putting it Together") in 1989, for which Cliff won the Horse's Ass Award.
+Cliff is Senior Vice President and General Counsel of Option Care, a national home infusion pharmacy provider.
+In addition to being a lawyer, Cliff is a pharmacist and he holds an M.B.A. from the University of Chicago.
+Cliff and his wife Lori reside in Lincolnwood and they have three children, Gregory, Jeremy and Melanie.

 Barbara has been part of every show since joining in 1991.
 She began with bit parts, including a show where she whispered only one word.
 Being a non-chorus member for ten years gave her the opportunity to develop her role in props and costumes.
 Being a lifelong seamstress and a former kindergarten teacher gave her skills to spare.
 Some memorable props and costumes include a birthday cupcake for Hillary Clinton's 50th birthday scene, building a Stanley Cup to celebrate the last winning season and an array of Lady Gaga costumes.
 Barbara is honored to be a winner of the Spear Carrier and Quilici Cup awards.

-Ellen's been singing for decades in various school, church, and community choirs, and always wanted to be in the Bar Show.
-She was thrilled to finally join the cast in 2010 when she retired as a partner of Winston & Strawn LLP.
+Ellen's been singing for decades in various school, church, and community choirs, and joined the Bar Show cast in 2010.
 Ellen is the Bar Show's production manager, supporting the creative and production teams by planning, organizing, and troubleshooting to help make sure the show will be ready by opening night.
 (Strangely enough it all turns out well.
 How?
 We don't know, it's a mystery.)
-She has received the Spear Carrier and Quilici Cup awards.
+Ellen is of counsel to Rachlis Duff & Peel, LLC, where she handles corporate and business law matters.
+Ellen has received the Spear Carrier and Quilici Cup awards.